Sacred tree: Celtic

+The word druid may derive from the Proto-Celtic *dru-wid, meaning "oak-wise" or "tree-knower," suggesting that the Celtic priestly class itself was connected to practices involving sacred trees.

+Irish

 The sacred trees of Ireland were celebrated in early literature and could be found growing at inauguration sites.
 The Hewing or cutting down of an enemies sacred tree was considered as an act of war and symbolic conquest.
 References to sacred trees could be found in Irish Annals up to the 12th century.

+Welsh

+The island of Anglesey (Ynys Môn) was a center for druidic training in the ancient world.
+During the Roman conquest in 60 CE, this druidic stronghold was deliberately weakened when general Gaius Suetonius Paulinus destroyed the sacred groves (nemeta) of the island.

+Germanic

+Yggdrasil (also known as Mímameiðr, Læraðr, and Hoddmímis holt) is a large tree in North Germanic mythology believed to connect all worlds.
+Beneath it sits Urðarbrunnr, a mythological well.
+Upon Yggdrasil, Odin sacrificed himself to gain knowledge of the runes, which he used to aid humainty.
+Líf and Lífþrasir are foretold to survive Ragnorok by hiding in the tree.

 Serbian

 The zapis is the sacred tree in Serbian Orthodox tradition.

 Christian religions

 Many trees, groves and gardens are considered sacred inside Christianity.
 In Ireland sacred trees were associated ecclesiastical sites, holy wells and specific saints.
 Many Christians adopted the practise of celebrating Evergreen trees for winter festivals in December.
 This was a common practice due to the belief that Evergreens have long lives and would be cut down and decorated.
 Eventually this practice became a part of the Christmas festival of Christianity.

 Most notably the Gethsemane, the location where Jesus was betrayed by Judas Iscariot (agony in the Garden) according to the bible.
 The garden thereby became a common pilgrimage site.
 Saints associated with specific trees and locations also became pilgrimage sites in early Christianity.